bigin/ImExtraFields/README.md

 ```
 where the `fieldname` is the field name of your added category fields.

-> Note the following different syntax when you are working with special fields like `Image-` or `File Upload`.
+> Note the following different syntax when you are working with special fields like `image-` or `file`-upload.

 To access the images or file field from your templates you can loop through the files field and output each file: